-Our Olympic Peninsula nature tour includes time to explore the rugged Washington State Pacific coast, which forms the Olympic National Park’s western boundary.
-Walk remote, quiet beaches near Puget Sound, examine tide pools, and explore a number of bays and harbors, including Neah Bay and Cape Flattery.
-During the journey, we spend two nights at cozy Lake Quinault Lodge, three nights at Lake Crescent Lodge, and finally two nights in the artsy town of Port Townsend.
-This exceptional tour offers a combination of scenery, birding, hiking, wildlife, culture, and cuisine that’s hard to beat!
+Join Naturalist Journeys for our Classic Olympic Peninsula nature tour.
+This Pacific Northwest nature tour includes time to explore the ruggedly beautiful Washington State Pacific coast, which forms the Olympic National Park’s western boundary.
+Stroll remote, quiet beaches near Puget Sound, explore tide pools, and discover a number of bays and harbors, including Neah Bay and Cape Flattery.
+During the journey, we tuck in for two cozy nights at Lake Quinault Lodge, three nights at Lake Crescent Lodge, and finally two nights in the artsy town of Port Townsend.
+This exceptional Washington tour offers a combination of birding, scenery, hiking, wildlife, culture, and cuisine that’s hard to beat!

-- Explore Nisqually National Wildlife Refuge for your chance to spot 40+ bird species, including Anna’s and Rufous Hummingbirds, Common Yellowthroat, and Bewick’s Wren
+- Discover Nisqually National Wildlife Refuge for your chance to spot 40+ bird species, including Anna’s and Rufous Hummingbirds, Common Yellowthroat, and Bewick’s Wren

-- Enjoy time at the scenic Lake Quinault Lodge, nestled on the water's edge in a lush, temperate rainforest
+- Relax at the scenic Lake Quinault Lodge, nestled on the water's edge in a lush, temperate rainforest

 - Walk through Sitka Spruce forest to a beautiful Pacific beach, with views of incredible sea stacks